Lightning Fill In The Blank

 PETER SAGAL, HOST:

-Now on to our final game, Lightning Fill In The Blank.
-Each of our players will have 60 seconds in which to answer as many fill-in-the-blank questions as they can.
-Each correct answer now worth two points.
+Now it's time to move on to our final game, Lightning Fill In The Blank.
+Each of our players will have 60 seconds in which to answer as many fill-in-the-blank questions as they can, each correct answer now worth two points.
 Bill, can you give us the scores?

+BILL KURTIS: Well, Charla has two.
+Alonzo has three.
+And Roxanne has three.

+SAGAL: So, Charla, that means that you are up first.
+Are you ready to go?

 SAGAL: All right.
-Tom's in first place.
-Maeve and Negin are tied.
-So, Maeve, you go first.
 The clock will start when I begin your first question.
 Fill in the blank.
-On Wednesday, the House voted to create a commission investigating the insurrection at the blank.
+On Wednesday, the White House announced plans to buy half a million blanks from Pfizer with plans to donate them worldwide.

 SAGAL: Yes.